Jean-François Millet's Museum and Studio in Barbizon, a dive into history

 Musée Millet à Barbizon - A7C7579Musée Millet à Barbizon - A7C7579Musée Millet à Barbizon - A7C7579Musée Millet à Barbizon - A7C7579

 Jean-François Millet's (1814-1875) attraction to rural subjects is obvious.
 Born into a well-to-do farming family in the Cotentin region, he worked on the farm until he was twenty.
-Because of his talent for drawing, his father enrolled him in 1835 in Cherbourg in the studio of the painter Du Mouchel.
-Although Millet was mainly known for his scenes of peasant life, this theme did not emerge in his work until 1849, when he moved to Barbizon.
+Thanks to his talent for drawing, in 1835 his father enrolled him in the studio of the painter Du Mouchel in Cherbourg.
+Although Millet is best known for his scenes of rural life, this theme did not emerge in his work until 1849, when he settled in Barbizon.
 Before that, he painted pastoral, historical or mythological scenes, as well as portraits (to survive), in an academic style.

 Musée Millet à Barbizon - A7C7599Musée Millet à Barbizon - A7C7599Musée Millet à Barbizon - A7C7599Musée Millet à Barbizon - A7C7599

 Contrary to what you might think, Jean-François Millet never painted outdoors.
-He made sketches which he then used to paint in his studio.
-The realist movement, to which Millet belonged, challenged the academic conventions of the 17th century, valuing historical, religious and mythological painting.
+He made sketches, which he then used to paint in his studio.
+The realist movement, to which Millet belonged, challenged the academic conventions of the 17th century, emphasizing historical, religious and mythological painting.
 Realist painters sought to overturn this hierarchy and reproduce observed reality.

-Since the end of the 18th century, some painters have been making oil sketches in the open air, like John Constable and Théodore Rousseau.
+Since the late 18th century, a number of painters, such as John Constable and Théodore Rousseau, have been producing oil sketches en plein air.
 The latter settled in Barbizon, where other realist painters joined him, forming the Barbizon School.
 This artistic movement met with success in the mid-19th century, with artists such as Jean-Baptiste Camille Corot and Charles-François Daubigny.
 Although each had a personal style, they shared a desire to transcend academic rules.
-Millet, on the other hand, retained the classical model of composition, applying it to peasant scenes.
+Millet, for his part, retained the classical model of composition, applying it to peasant scenes.

-Although the great works of Jean-François Millet are preserved in prestigious museums such as the Musée d'Orsay in Paris or the Museum of Fine Arts in Boston, the Barbizon museum and studio remains a place of memory for art lovers.
-However, there are real drawings and his original sketches and even one of his and Rousseau's painting palettes.
-In 2019, 15,000 people visited this place steeped in history, 50% of whom were foreign visitors.
+Although Jean-François Millet's great works are preserved in prestigious museums such as the Musée d'Orsay in Paris and the Museum of Fine Arts in Boston, the Barbizon museum and studio remains an essential place of memory for art lovers.
+Here, however, you'll find his original drawings and sketches, and even one of his and Rousseau's painting palettes.
+In 2019, 15,000 people visited this place steeped in history, 50% of them foreign visitors.

 Musée Millet à Barbizon - A7C7596Musée Millet à Barbizon - A7C7596Musée Millet à Barbizon - A7C7596Musée Millet à Barbizon - A7C7596